vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/guide.md

     Starting from Chrome 93, Service Woker must contain effective fetch events to control offline requests.

-    However, currently the plugin does not contain relevant processing logic by default, so on Android devices with Chrome 93 or later, the website will not pop up an installation prompt.
+    However, currently the plugin does not contain relevant processing logic by default, so on Android devices with Chrome 93 or later, the site will not pop up an installation prompt.

     :::